evdubu/alavida-task/README.md

     sfdx force:community:publish -n "Patients" -u <orgname>

-# Notes
+# Notes & Assumptions
--  I've setup a community in the org and as a result, a lot of required Salesforce metadata is included in the project to enable deployment to a Scratch Org (I've put these into subdirectories named 'scaffolding')
+-  I've setup a Community in the org and as a result, a lot of required Salesforce metadata is included in the project, to enable deployment to a Scratch Org (I've put these into subdirectories named 'scaffolding')
-- Custom Apex classes incldued are: DailyModuleScheduled, DailyModuleScheduledTest & TestDataFactory
+- Custom Apex classes incldued for the purpose of assigning Daily Modules to Accounts are: **DailyModuleScheduled**, **DailyModuleScheduledTest** & **TestDataFactory**
+- Customer object definitions & fields are also included - **DailyModule__c** and **Module__c**
+- The **DailyModuleScheduled** class can be scheduled to run daily from the UI - [Schedule Apex](https://help.salesforce.com/articleView?id=code_schedule_batch_apex.htm&type=5)
+- Assumption that all Person Accounts in the system are patients, and should be assigned a Daily Module